emanuelv15/quiz-app/README.md

 ## 📜 Features

 <ul>
   <li><p>Quiz application with 50 questions, a score counter and an answer timeout.
 The game consists of answering questions asked within a time limit of 30 seconds, for each question you make a mistake or leave the time to zero, you lose 100 points.
-And for every question you get right before time runs out, you get 100 points.</p></li>
+And for every question you get right before time runs out, you get 100 points.
+All questions and answers were taken from the <a href="https://opentdb.com/">Open Trivia DB</a> API.</p></li>
 </ul>

 <div align="center">